lowcoder-org/lowcoder/docs/self-hosting/README.md

     ```bash
     docker-compose -f docker-compose-multi.yml up -d
     ```
 5. Visit [**http://localhost:3000**](http://localhost:3000) and click **Sign up**.
-Openblocks will automatically create a workspace for you, then you can start building your apps and invite members to your workspace.
+Lowcoder will automatically create a workspace for you, then you can start building your apps and invite members to your workspace.

     <figure><img src="../.gitbook/assets/after-deployment.png" alt=""><figcaption></figcaption></figure>